Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Ratios (RR) for Non-Negative Response

-The difference between this censored model and the exponential model (2.4) is that $P(Y=0)>0$ in the former, but $P(Y=0)=0$ in the latter.
-Since $ E(Y^{\ast }1[0<Y^{\ast }]|X)$ is non-negative without an upper bound, the exponential regression model (2.4) for $E(Y|X)$ can still be applied, although it may not be as appealing as for count responses because the transformation $\max (0,\cdot )$ is not smooth.
+Since $E(Y|X)=E(Y^{\ast }1[0<Y^{\ast }]|X)$ is non-negative without any upper bound, the exponential regression model (2.5) can be adopted, although it may not be as appealing as for count responses because the transformation $\max (0,\cdot )$ is not smooth.